exa-labs/exa-js/examples/researcher/researcher.md

 Metaphor offers two kinds of search: **neural** and **keyword** search.
 Here's how we decide:

-- Neural search is preferred because lets us retrieve high quality, semantically relevant data.
+- Neural search is preferred because it lets us retrieve high quality, semantically relevant data.
 It is especially suitable when a topic is well-known and popularly discussed on the Internet, allowing the machine learning model to retrieve contents which are more likely recommended by real humans.
 - Keyword search is only necessary when the topic is extremely specific, local or obscure.
 If the machine learning model might not know about the topic, but relevant documents can be found by directly matching the search query, keyword search is suitable.

 So, Metaphor Researcher is going to get a query, and it needs to automatically decide whether to use `keyword` or `neural` search to research the query based on the criteria.
 Sounds like a job for the LLM!
 But we need to write a prompt that tells it about the difference between keyword and neural search-- oh wait, we have a perfectly good explanation right there.